BIOGRAPHY

 It was at this time, in 1986, that he moved to Madrid with his brother Luis, where they shared a student flat.
 Proof to both himself and others that he could lead his own life.
 He continued painting there but not sculpting.
 This was something that, since the accident and for the time being, he had put to one side.
 It would appear that sculpture did not occupy such a central place in his memory, although one never knows what might be going through the mind of an artist.

-In 1988, having returned to Donostia-San Sebastián, he had his first solo exhibition in the Galeía Dieciséis in the city.
+In 1988, having returned to Donostia-San Sebastián, he had his first solo exhibition in the Galeria 16 in the city.

 Throughout his entire career, committed to social, charitable and religious works, Eduardo has taken part in numerous charitable exhibitions.
 For example, on two occasions, with the “Beste aldean” (“On the Other Side”) mural in Zuloaga Square and the “Homenaje al Señor” (“Homage to the Lord”) mural in the Saint Sebastian the Martyr’s Parish Church, both in his native city, Donostia-San Sebastián, he has donated works, to the DYA (a non-profit ambulance service) and the Catholic Church, respectively.

-In 2010 Eduardo travels to Mexico with Susana and they remains at the art collector Heberto Guzmán´s house, which motivates Eduardo to retake sculpture.
-It is as well as throughout 2011 he made a dozen sculptures and in 2015 he took another step, making six large bronze sculptures that were presented in Paris, France, in public for the first time in 2017 in the Place du Louvre.
-Since then, the sculptures have been exhibited in different places and this year, 2021, two of them will be exhibited for twelve months in London, in Lower Grosvenor Gardens.
+In 2010 Eduardo travels to Mexico with Susana and they remains at Heberto Guzmán´s house, which motivates Eduardo to retake sculpture.
+It is as well as throughout 2011 he made a dozen sculptures and in 2015 he took another step, making six large bronze sculptures that were presented in Paris in public for the first time in 2017.

 Susana Alvarez San Martín